mbvgua/iFarm/1.SoilMoistureSensor/soil_moisture_sensor.md

 }
 ```

 The measured soil moisture is relative, ranging from 0 to 1023, and we need to do calibration to determine a threshold between wet and dry.
 While calibrating the sensor above, i found that when the sensor is completely dry its reads `1023`, which translates to `0%`.
-When completely immersed in water it reads an average of `448`, which is ` 100% `.
-This is used to build logic for my irrigation pump.
+When completely immersed in water it reads (based on an average of 3) `448`, which is ` 100% `.
+This is used to build logic for my irrigation pump, to turn it on below a ceratin threshold.
+I used **ayoo%** which is the best soil moisture content for maximum kale growth.

 ```C++
 int readPin = A0;